-- Fujitsu AA HR3UTC batteries are now made in the original Sanyo Eneloop Twicell factory in Gunma, Takasaki Japan., they cost more at $29 for 12 which is probably why Panasonic moved to China since $2.50 a battery is pretty high in this market.
+- Fujitsu AA HR3UTC batteries are now made in the original Sanyo Eneloop Twicell factory in Gunma, Takasaki Japan and which is now owned by FDK, they cost more at $29 for 12 which is probably why Panasonic moved to China since $2.50 a battery is pretty high in this market.
 The Fujitsu HR4UTC AAA version is $12 for 4 AAAs with 800 mAh and 2,100 charge cycles.
-So pretty expensive, see the Amazon Basics for a rebadged version at nearly $3 each vs $2.50 for eneloop (but made in Japan) and $1 for Amazon Basics (but 2x the cycles) each, but it has double the charge cycles
+So pretty expensive, see the Amazon Basics for a rebadged version at nearly $3 each vs $2.50 for eneloop (but made in Japan) and $1 for Amazon Basics (but 2x the cycles) each, but it has double the charge cycles.

 - AmazonBasics Performance Rechargeable.
 These are OEMed of course, but last reasonably long and are cheap but you are supporting Amazon 🙂 it is 2,000 mAh rated, 1862 mAh actual.
 Some folks think these are rebranded Japanese Fujitsu/old Eneloops and are $14 for 8.
 The AAA Performance is $11 for twelve with 800 mAh and 1000 cycles, so quite a bit less than the Fujitsu, i fact, if the 2,100 is correct even though the Fujitsu is twice the price, they are actually pretty close to worth it.
 These seem like they may be rebadged Energizer Recharge’s, since the spec are basically identical at 1,000 cycles.
 And in reviewed.com tests, they held quite a bit less.